Choosing the Right Rental Equipment · · 16 min read

 Operating a boom lift safely requires strict adherence to established guidelines:

-Understand Load Capacity: Operators should be acutely aware of the aerial work platform's load capacity and must never exceed it.
+3. Understand Load Capacity: Operators should be acutely aware of the boom lift's load capacity and must never exceed it.
 Overloading is a leading cause of accidents, including tipping and mechanical failures, which account for approximately 22% of all fatal falls in the U.S. construction industry.

-Maintain Stability: Ensure the elevating platform is placed on solid ground.
-Avoid operating on slopes or uneven surfaces unless the equipment is specifically designed for such conditions.
+4. Maintain Stability: Ensure the boom lift is positioned on stable ground.
+Avoid operating on slopes or uneven surfaces unless the lift is specifically designed for such conditions.
 This precaution is vital, as many accidents stem from instability during operation.

 By prioritizing these safety measures, project managers can foster a secure work environment and significantly reduce the risk of accidents during boom lift operations.